dalen/ecs-run/README.md

 # ecs-run

-Run a task on AWS ECS and stream output
+Run a task on AWS ECS and stream output.

+As input this takes an existing cluster and service and runs a task with the same subnets and execution role, but with a different command.
+This can for example be used to run a rake task on a Rails service in ECS.

 ## Usage